Freedom That Maintains Itself

 I don’t know of another economic architecture designed for a world of constraints rather than infinite expansion.

-The core shape is there, though.
+The core shape is there now.
 Markets are genuinely free because the only levy falls on unearned location value.
-Government structurally small because sunset provisions and competitive jurisdictions make bloat impossible.
-Force minimized because LVT is contract enforcement and most “crimes” vanish from the code.
-Public goods funded through democratic commissions instead of bureaucratic planning.
-Resilient because none of it depends on infinite growth.
+Government is structurally small because sunset provisions and competitive jurisdictions make bloat impossible.
+Force is minimized because LVT is contract enforcement and most “crimes” vanish from the code.
+Public goods get funded through democratic commissions instead of bureaucratic planning — and none of it depends on infinite growth.